AB 1826: Cannabis: recall, embargo, and destruction of cannabis and cannabis products.

 Enacted

-This bill would require those notifications to include certain documentation supporting the finding of adulteration or misbranding, or the finding of probable cause to issue an embargo, as specified.
+This bill would also grant the department those enforcement powers and duties over cannabis and cannabis products that have an administrative error.
+The bill would require the those notifications described above to include certain documentation supporting the finding of adulteration, misbranding, or administrative error, adulteration or misbranding, or the finding of probable cause to issue an embargo, as specified.

 Existing law authorizes a licensee to conduct a voluntary recall of the affected cannabis or cannabis product and to remediate the cannabis or cannabis product, if approved by the department, otherwise, existing law requires the licensee to destroy the affected cannabis or cannabis product under the supervision of the department.

-This bill would require the department, prior to a voluntary recall by the licensee, and within 5 business of delivery of the notification of adulteration or misbranding, to provide the licensee with an opportunity for a meet and confer on why the cannabis or cannabis product is considered adulterated or misbranded.
-The bill would prohibit the department from permitting destruction of the product until either the meet and confer process has concluded or the licensee has declined to meet and confer.
+This bill would require the department, prior to a voluntary recall by the licensee, and within 5 business of delivery of the notification of adulteration, misbranding, or administrative error, to provide the licensee with an opportunity for a meet and confer an informal conference on why the cannabis or cannabis product is considered adulterated or misbranded, or to have an administrative error. misbranded.
+The bill would prohibit the department from permitting destruction of the product until either the meet and confer informal conference process has concluded or the licensee has declined to meet and confer. participate in the informal conference.

 Existing law authorizes the department to issue a mandatory recall if the cannabis or cannabis product creates or poses an immediate and serious threat to human life or health, as specified.
 Existing law requires the department to provide an opportunity for an informal proceeding on the recall within 5 days, as specified.

 This bill would require the department to provide the evidence supporting the mandatory recall simultaneously with the issuance of the order.
-The bill would require the department to provide the licensee an opportunity for a meet and confer on the recall, instead of an informal proceeding, within 5 business days of the order, as specified.
-The bill would prohibit the department from requiring destruction of cannabis or cannabis product prior to the conclusion of either the meet and confer process or the licensees decision not to meet and confer.
+The bill would require the department to provide the licensee with an opportunity for a meet and confer an informal conference on the recall, instead of an informal proceeding, within 5 business days of the order, as specified.
+The bill would prohibit the department from requiring destruction of cannabis or cannabis product prior to the conclusion of either the meet and confer informal conference process or the licensees decision not to meet and confer. participate in the informal conference.

 Existing law requires the department to affix an embargo tag or other appropriate marking to cannabis or cannabis product that the department finds or has probable cause to believe is in violation of MAUCRSA, as specified.
 Existing law prohibits the embargoed cannabis or cannabis product from being removed or disposed of by sale or otherwise until the department or a court gives permission.
 Existing law authorizes the licensee to request that the department remove the tag or other marking to permit correction if the adulteration or misbranding can be corrected by proper labeling or additional processing, and other requirements are met.
 Existing law authorizes the department to remove the tag or other marking if it finds that the embargoed cannabis or cannabis product is not in violation of MAUCRSA, as specified.

-This bill would require the department to work diligently to make a final determination on the embargo order, as provided, and would require the department to remove the embargo tag or other marking within 24 hours of finding that cannabis or a cannabis product is not in violation of MAUCRSA, as specified.
+This bill would also authorize a licensee to request that the department remove the tag or other marking to permit correction if the administrative error can be corrected by proper labeling or additional processing.
+The bill would require the department to provide the licensee with an opportunity for a meet and confer an informal conference on an embargo, as specified, and would require the department to work diligently to make a final determination on the embargo order, as provided. order within 15 calendar days from the date of the informal conference.
+The bill would require the department to remove the embargo tag or other marking within 24 hours 5 calendar days of finding that cannabis or a cannabis product is not in violation of MAUCRSA, as specified.